gatling/gatling/src/sphinx/http/http_protocol.rst

 .. includecode:: code/HttpProtocolSample.scala#baseUrls

-The selection of the URL is made at each request, using the ``Random`` generator.
+The selection of the URL is made once and for all for a given virtual user.

 .. _http-protocol-warmup: